retentioneering/retentioneering-tools/docs/source/user_guides/dataprocessors.rst

-With ``GroupEvents``, we can group events based on event name.
+With ``GroupEvents``, we can group events based on the event name.
 Suppose we need to assign a common name ``product`` to events ``product1`` and ``product2``: